Customer projects with WordPress: from planning to positioning

 Through my father’s company, I started to get involved with IT in general back in the mid-90s.
 This involved setting up a company network and creating an industry software solution that did not yet exist at the time.
 I was also entrusted with the design of sales brochures.
 Even back then, the combination of creativity and technology was a big attraction for me.
 Shortly afterwards, I created the first website based on HTML.

 For the past two years, I have been working more and more on mapping sales processes under WordPress.
 I have now developed various solutions for my customers.
 For example, a ticket system, a platform for online courses or the sale of digital products and face-to-face seminars.
-If you ask me today whether I will specialize in one of my topics in the future, the answer is a clear "no".
+If you ask me today whether I will specialise in one of my topics in the future, the answer is a clear “no”.

-I'm passionate about the variety of digital possibilities and really enjoy learning new things every day.
+I am passionate about the variety of digital possibilities and really enjoy learning new things every day.
 I am fully aware that there will always be someone out there who can do the individual task better than me.
-As long as I communicate this openly and clearly to my customers and prospective customers, I will never create false expectations that I cannot fulfill.
+As long as I communicate this openly and clearly to my customers and prospective customers, I will never create false expectations that I cannot fulfil.
 The customer always knows where he stands with me and my agency.
-For me, this - along with absolute reliability - is the key to a partnership of equals.
+For me, this – along with absolute reliability – is the key to a partnership of equals.